The Ultimate Guide To NIC For Self-Employed In The UK

 The exact amount depends on the tax year itself (with both rates and brackets subject to change) and the profits that you earn.
 The more you earn, the more National Insurance you will be liable to pay.

-How much is the National Insurance Contribution for self-employed?
+How has the National Insurance Contribution for self-employed changed in 2024?

 The exact amount of National Insurance contributions you have to make when you are self-employed depends on many factors, mainly the amount of profit that you make during the tax year.

-So, to help you get an idea, we’ll go through a real example.
-Please note the below example is based on the rates for the 2023/24 tax year.
+So, to help you get an idea, we’ll go through a real example – first using the old 2023/24 tax year calculations and then using the new 2023/2024 tax year rates.
 These rates and allowances are subject to change, so you should always check the GOV.UK website for the most up-to-date rates.

 Melody is a self-employed dance instructor.
 For the 2023/24 tax year, she made £40,000 in profit.
 Because she’s self-employed, Melody is liable to pay both Class 2 and Class 4 NIC.